 Try to choose delicious fruits that are high in vitamin C like tomato, papaya, and kiwi.
 You can also offer this breed apple (remove the seeds first), strawberries, blueberries, and cucumber.

 Lastly, offer your cavy a small portion of guinea pig pellets/nuggets daily.
 The best pellets for this Silkie should be high in vitamin C and low in fat.

-Try and use pellets that contain grass hay if you can.
+Try and use food pellets that contain grass hay if you can.

 Avoid guinea pig muesli or any other treats/foods that contain seeds.
 Seeds are very high in fat and can be a choking hazard to your pet.